 Bad Policy

 To be clear, Iran will feel some economic pain.
 Its currency value has already plummeted and its oil exports have been cut by about 1 million barrels per day.
 But the Iranians have weathered similar storms before.
 And it’s likely that Trump’s “maximum pressure” campaign will fail to materialize, essentially closing the door on the possibility of Iranians returning to the negotiating table and thereby lessening the probability of creating the conditions for regime change.
-Even if Trump succeeded in near-zeroing out Iranian oil exports, he’d face another big problem: spike in gas prices back at home.
+Even if Trump succeeded in near-zeroing out Iranian oil exports, he’d face another big problem: a spike in gas prices back at home.

 The bottom line is that Trump abandoning the JCPOA and reimposing sanctions is bad policy: it drives us further from Europe, undermines the credibility of America’s diplomatic toolkit, threatens U.S. global economic leadership, potentially rewards rivals like Russia, and unlocks the constraints on Iran racing towards a bomb.